rhai-code/instructlab-granite-images/instructlab-cuda.md

 This image contains the InstructLab CLI version 0.19.2 with CUDA support.
 For usage examples, see below.

+For full InstructLab workflow, i.e. synthetic data generation and training it's recommended to use a g6.12large instance from AWS (https://aws.amazon.com/ec2/instance-types/g6/) which has 4 x NVIDIA L4 Tensor Core GPUs with 24 GB of memory per GPU.

 ## Pre-requisites

 * Docker or Podman